FemtoEmacs/nimacros/nimacros/chaps/nimdoc1.md

 + `C-x 1` -- close the other window
 + `C-x 0` -- close the cursor window

-You can have many files opened at the same time.
+You can maintain many files open at the same time.
 I mean, when you open a new file with the `C-x C-f` command, the buffer on which you were working is not discarded, but remains in the background.
 When you type `C-x b`, lem takes the cursor to the